-Offensive behaviour in Queensland is governed by the Summary Offences Act 2005, and falls under Division 1 of the Act relating to offences about quality of community use of public places.
-These offences originated in 2003 under the Vagrants, Gaming and Other offences Act 1931 (repealed) to make it an offence to behave in a disorderly manner where the behaviour was likely to interfere with the public’s passage through, or enjoyment of, a public place.
+Offensive behaviour in Queensland is governed by the Summary Offences Act 2005.
+The offence falls under Division 1 of the Act relating to the quality of community use of public places.
+These offences originated in 2003 under the Vagrants, Gaming and Other offences Act 1931 (now repealed), which made it an offence to behave in a disorderly manner where the behaviour was likely to interfere with the public’s passage through, or enjoyment of, a public place.

 - public nuisance

 - urinating in a public place

 - wilful exposure

 - begging in a public place, and